lbl-srg/obc/specification/source/example.rst

 Depending on the outdoor air requirements, the mixed air temperature :math:`T_{mix}` may be below freezing, which could freeze the heating coil if it has low water flow rate.
-Note that Guideline 36 controls based on the supply air temperature and not the mixed air temperature.
+Note that guideline 36 controls based on the supply air temperature and not the mixed air temperature.
 Hence, this control would not have been active.